Simplest Integrals for the Zeta Function and its Generalizations Valid in All $\mathbb{C}$

-Now, applying the identity \eqrefe{Soma_Polylog} to \eqrefe{polylog_sum}, one deduces the following: \\ This means that to figure out the sum, we need to figure out the limit: \\ At this point, we might think it'd help to use the closed-form of the Lerch $\Phi$ at the negative integers from reference \citena{Lerch_neg},
+which can be rewritten as: \\ At this point, one might think it could help to use the closed form of the Lerch $\Phi$ at the negative integers from reference \citena{Lerch_neg},

-but it's actually very cumbersome in this case.
-It's not hard to approximate $1/(e^{2\pi\ii\,x}-1)$ or $1/(e^{-2\pi\ii\,x}-1)$ when $x$ is small, but their powers have patterns that are hard to figure (though not impossible).\\
+but it is in fact very cumbersome in this case.
+It is not hard to approximate $1/(e^{2\pi\ii\,x}-1)$ or $1/(e^{-2\pi\ii\,x}-1)$ when $x$ is small, but their powers have patterns that are hard to find (although not impossible).\\

-The right way to go is to use an integral for the Lerch $\Phi$ that holds at the negative integers, which is explained in section \secrefe{Lerch_used}.
-This integral is this simple formula here (which should hold for every integer $k$): \\ It turns out that the limit in \eqrefe{Lerch_diff_lim} comes down to the incomplete gamma function in this formula.
-That is, for the other parts, we can simply evaluate the expression at $x=0$ (it's not improper anymore).\\
+The right way to solve this problem is to use an alternative integral for the Lerch $\Phi$ that holds at the negative integers, whose derivation is explained in section \secrefe{Lerch_used}.
+The integral below holds for every integer $k$: \\ After some analysis, one finds that the non-trivial term of the limit in \eqrefe{Lerch_diff_lim} can be attributed to the upper incomplete gamma function in this formula.
+That is, for the other terms, one can simply evaluate the expression at $x=0$ (it is not improper anymore).\\

-Evaluated at $x=0$, the integral that doesn't vanish becomes:
+Evaluated at $x=0$, the integral that does not vanish becomes:

-As for the limit of the difference between the gamma functions, we have: \\ Therefore, the limit we're looking for is: \\ To summarize the results, we now have a closed formula:
+For the limit of the difference between the upper incomplete gamma functions one has: \\ Therefore, the limit that one is looking for is: